Skip to Main Content

 What qualifications do your safety officers have?

 Our safety officers hold recognised Belgian safety certifications including Conseiller en Prévention / Preventieadviseur qualifications, with specific training in film production safety.
-Many hold additional credentials in first aid, fire safety, and confined spaces.
+Many hold extra credentials in first aid, fire safety, and confined spaces.

 What does a risk assessment involve?